THE VITTORIA & DISTRICT FOUNDATION

 • pay the annual membership fee of $20 (tax receipts given if requested).

-8. HOW DOES A PERSON BECOME A MEMBER OF THE VITTORIA
+DOES A PERSON BECOME A MEMBER OF THE VITTORIA & DISTRICT FOUNDATION INC.?

-Membership in The Vittoria & District Foundation is easy:
+Membership in The Vittoria & District Foundation Inc.

-District Foundation”, along with your name, address and telephone number
+& District Foundation Inc.”, along with your name, address and telephone number

-THE VITTORIA & DISTRICT FOUNDATION EVER BEEN RECOGNIZED FOR ITS ACCOMPLISHMENTS?
+9. HAS THE VITTORIA & DISTRICT FOUNDATION INC. EVER BEEN RECOGNIZED

-• The Vittoria & District Foundation was selected from nine nominees
+• The Vittoria & District Foundation Inc. was selected

-for the prestigious “Best in the Country Award” in the “Outstanding
+from nine nominees for the prestigious “Best in the Country Award” in the

-Voluntarism” category, presented annually by the Foundation for Rural
+“Outstanding Voluntarism” category, presented annually by the Foundation for

-Living.
-The beautifully hand-crafted glass vase trophy is on permanent display
+Rural Living.
+The beautifully hand-crafted glass vase trophy is on permanent

-in the trophy case at the Vittoria & District Community Centre.
+display in the trophy case at the Vittoria &

 You will require Adobe Acrobat Reader to view this document.